Marc Jacobs: Marc by Marc Jacobs, 2001–2015

 In spring 2001, Jacobs introduced his secondary line, Marc by Marc Jacobs.
 In 2005, Look was the Marc by Marc Jacobs ready-to-wear license holder in Japan with retail value of €50 million.
-In 2006, Jacobs started a new line of body-splash fragrances in ten-ounce bottles which were distributed by Coty.
-In 2007, filmmaker Loïc Prigent released a documentary film about Jacobs entitled Marc Jacobs and Louis Vuitton.
-In 2007, Jacobs released his popular Daisy collection of perfumes.
+By 2013, Marc by Marc Jacobs was estimated to account for about 80 percent of the brand's revenue.
+That year, British designers Luella Bartley and Katie Hillier joined the label as creative directors.